GuangLun2000/GuangLun2000.github.io/index.md

 **Notice that: This personal homepage has been under construction since July 21, 2024.
 The source code can be found [here](https://github.com/GuangLun2000/GuangLun2000.github.io).**

 I am a postdoctorial fellow in Astronomy Department, Wuhan University.
-My research interests are gravity and black hole physics, including but not limited to blackhole shadow/images and their applications, hairy black holes, quasi-normal modes, as well as any topics that interest me.
+My research interests are gravity and black hole physics, including but not limited to black hole shadow/images and their applications, hairy black holes, quasi-normal modes, as well as any topics that interest me.

 My publication list can be found in [inspirehep](https://inspirehep.net/authors/1899373?ui-citation-summary=true).